 Classic Invert, listed below Smart Invert, is the old interface option that inverts everything.

-Apple brought Night Shift, which reduced the level of blue light being emitted by the iPad and iPhone, to iOS 9.3.
-(If you're running an earlier version you'll need to update to get the feature.)
+Apple brought in Night Shift, which reduced the level of blue light being emitted by the iPad and iPhone, as part of the iOS 9.3 point update.
 The colour-shifting technology reduces the emission of blue light, which is said to keep us awake and cause eye strain and headaches, and makes onscreen colours appear warmer and more yellowy.

 We find it convenient to have Night Shift set on a recurring schedule rather than turning it on manually each time it gets dark.

 You can do this via Settings > Display & Brightness > Night Shift.
 From here you'll be able to set up a schedule, including the option to have the iOS device automatically determine your location and enable Night Shift at sunset, then turn it off again at sunrise.

 We look at this feature in a lot more detail in a separate article: How to use Night Shift on iPhone.

 Here's another option that may improve your viewing experience at night.
 Open the Settings app and go to General > Accessibility > Zoom and tap the slider next to Zoom so it turns green.

 Now go back to the Home screen and do a triple-tap with three fingers to bring up the zoom menu.
 Tap Choose Filter.
 In the next screen (pictured below), tap Low Light.
 This will darken the screen and make it more suitable for low-light viewing.

 Back in iOS 10, Apple rolled out a range of Colour Filters in Accessibility.
 These include Greyscale, which somewhat imitates Dark Mode (although it's a bit extreme to lose all colour in iOS).